pepcape/NPGR003-24/01-AllTheColors/README.md

 color image, but it shows the use of the `SixLabors.ImageSharp` library to create and save a PNG image with a blue-red checkerboard.

-The code was recommended by a `ChatGPT 3.5` assistant, the whole conversation is archived [here](https://chat.openai.com/share/048bc53b-9de5-49b6-8fce-302da01b07a9).
+The code was recommended by a `ChatGPT` assistant, the whole conversation is archived [here](https://chatgpt.com/share/66f7db02-7af4-8000-a968-f817fb3b891c).

 # Example
 This image is downsampled, so it doesn't contain enough colors to meet